CREATIVITY, INNOVATION AND ENTREPRENEURSHIP:

 As the nation's economy has declined during the past decade, many stakeholders - from business leaders to legislators - have asked the university to serve as a catalyst for economic development.
 This new paradigm embraces the cultural, financial, technological and social aspects of economic development at both the macro and micro levels.

-This academic conference-type event will bring together researchers, scholars, administrators, and students to explore the diverse roles and approaches for development, maintenance and expansion of the future economy.
-It will feature formal presentations from individuals with a range of perspectives, panel discussions, creative works exhibitions and student performances.
+This academic conference-type event brought together researchers, scholars, administrators, and students to explore the diverse roles and approaches for development, maintenance and expansion of the future economy.
+It featured formal presentations from individuals with a range of perspectives, panel discussions, creative works exhibitions and student performances.